flyingf15h/Shark-Blower-Fan/README.md

 # Shark-Breathing-Fan
-## The 3 Ws
-A shark shaped fan where the fan is the sharks mouth.
+## What and Why
+A shark shaped fan with a really wide mouth for the fan.
+I was thinking about shark related items I could buy and was inspired by a whale shark sticker.
 Concept:

 <img width="30%" alt="image" src="https://github.com/user-attachments/assets/73ed269e-b65b-4c9b-bcbf-bdadb18ab832" />

 ## 3D Model